shdblowers/roman_numerals_kata/README.md

 From the compiled languages on offer, I wanted a language that supported user input and output from the command-line, had a good built-in unit testing framework and would allow my solution to run fast, I therefore settled on Rust.

+Build the Roman numerals from left to right.

 ## Assumptions made

 The input/output will be provided via the command-line.